algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 snmpwalk -v1 127.0.0.1 -c mycommunity
 ```

-There is many other possible configurations (and tutorials) that you can find on the web.
+There are many other possible configurations (and tutorials) that you can find on the web.

 ## On Windows Server

 Usually I'm not too comfortable with Powershell, but for once I admit that it simplifies things.
 Then it avoids opening Server Manager.
 So open a Powershell console with Administrator rights and type the following commands:

-**Note:** The following configuration is under Windows Server 2012.
+**Note:** The following configuration is with Windows Server 2012.

 ```powershell
 PS C:\Windows\system32> Get-WindowsFeature -Name *snmp* | Install-WindowsFeature